-Develop a grievance procedure to handle the complaints the grantee receives.
+- Develop a network of information points that serve minority, elderly, women, disabled persons and ethnic groups and make sure that information about project services, facilities and improvements is given to these groups for dissemination in addition to normal newspaper/public notice channels. - Incorporate discussion of the issue of nondiscrimination into decision processes concerning project activities and recipients and document consideration of the issue. - Develop and maintain a database for the project area that captures information about population characteristics. - Develop a grievance procedure to handle the complaints the Subrecipient receives.
 The procedure should be a formal written procedure and should be made available to the citizens.
 Each complaint should be addressed in a formal response to the complainant.
 Each complaint and the resolution to the complaint must be well documented in the project files.